Malad City, Idaho

-Malad City (also commonly known as Malad) is the only city in Oneida County, Idaho, United States.
-Its population was 2,095 at the 2010 census, down from 2,158 in 2000.
+Malad City (also commonly known as Malad) is the only city in and the county seat of Oneida County, Idaho, United States.
+In 2020 the population was 2,299 people.

 The city is named after the nearby Malad River, the name being French for "sickly".
 Malad City is located along Interstate 15 on the east side of the Malad Valley 13 mi from the Utah/Idaho border.